PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 In order to make the workshop possible for those with full-time jobs, other options are for 2 weekends or 3 evenings and one weekend.

-The best workshops I ran was for 5 days, this is my preferred length,
+The best workshops I ran were for 5 days, this is my preferred length,

-In addition I could also offer the 'family album' workshop as a one-and-a half or two day workshop, looking at the therapeutic and autobiographical uses of participants existing old family album photos.
+I can also offer the 'family album' workshop as a one-and-a half or two day workshop, looking at the therapeutic and autobiographical uses of participants existing old family album photos.

 PHOTOTHERAPY WORKSHOPS LED BY ROSY MARTIN